ham899/FertilizerRanking/README.md

 | `FertilizerModelValidation.ipynb` | 4-fold cross-validation with early stopping to estimate final model performance and determine best iteration count. |
 | `FertilizerRankings.py` | Trains the final model on the full dataset using the tuned parameters and best iteration count, and generates ranked predictions for the test set. |

+### Additional Files

+Below are some additional files I have included in this repository:
+- The study results from Phase 1 and 2 tuning are in the `Study_Results` folder.
+  - The best parameters found for each phase are saved in a `.json` file.
+  - The tuning trial results are saved in a `.csv` file.
+- The best number of iterations is saved in the `average_iterations.txt` file.
+- The `Output` folder contains the rankings the final model generated for the test set -> the submission `.csv` file.

 ---

 ## Key Lessons